Australia men's national basketball team: 2017: Move into Asian basketball

 In August 2015, FIBA announced Australia would be joining the Asian basketball zone for future tournaments, starting with the 2017 FIBA Asia Cup.
 The Boomers were victorious in their inaugural Asia Cup appearance and turned their attention to 2019 FIBA World Cup qualifiers against Asian opposition.
-In July 2018, during the 3rd quarter of their game against the Philippines for the 2019 FIBA Basketball World Cup qualification (Asia), After physical unsportsmanlike hits by Australian player Goulding, Filipino player Roger Pogoy hit Chris Goulding with a hard foul causing teammate Daniel Kickert to retaliate with an elbow strike which sparked a full-scale brawl between the Australians and the Filipinos.
+In July 2018, during the 3rd quarter of their game against the Philippines for the 2019 FIBA Basketball World Cup qualification (Asia), After being played rough by Chris Goulding throughout the game, the Gilas' Roger Pogoy retaliated.
+Daniel Kickert struck back with his elbow, sparking a full-scale brawl involving players and staff from both sides.
 Suspensions and fines were handed off to those involved including players from both teams, Filipino coaches and the referees for failing to control the game.
 After qualifying for the 2019 FIBA World Cup, Australia reached the semi-finals for the first time and finished the tournament in fourth place.